thevirtuoso1973/COMP0016-Team26-Project-Site/content/research/_index.md

 It _tracks daily mood_ and allows users to _document_ how they are feeling using tags.
 It also provides _‘series’_ on factors that affect wellbeing, such as sleep, anxiety, work stress and depression.

-These series include
+These series include:

-- Quizzes (e.g. "Exploring my anxiety")
+- Quizzes (e.g. "Exploring my anxiety").

 - Affirmations for different situations e.g. feeling insecure, anxious etc.

 - Video guides containing tips.
 These are free for 1 month.

-- Options to set reminders for themselves
+- Options to set reminders for themselves.

-- Options to track the factors mentioned amove (sleep, anxiety, exercise...) alongside daily mood
+- Options to track the factors mentioned amove (sleep, anxiety, exercise...) alongside daily mood.

 - External resources.